01-edu/public/docs/db/db-authorization.md

 - `X-Hasura-Role`: This variable denotes the role with which the user is executing the current request.
 Hasura has a built-in notion of a role, and will explicitly look for this variable to infer the role.

-- `X-Hasura-campus`: this variable contains the campus that the user currently is on.
+- `X-Hasura-campuses`: this variable contains the campus that the user currently is on.

 In our database we have several roles which are simple arbitrary names.
 Each role can be given a set of permissions and actions (`select`, `insert`, `update`, `delete`).
 That will execute against each table of the database.